11 Oct What Is Sensitivity In Asana And Why You’ll Be Obsessed

 And although that might sound like some new-age hipster trend where you are having D&M under a new moon, let’s get back to the basics.
 The basics of why we teach or practice yoga.
 It’s to develop and deepen our understanding of ourselves and enhance the experience of life.

 Sensitivity.
 What does that mean to you as a teacher and in your practice?
-Often we have come to recognise sensitivity in our culture as a place where we tune into our emotions and thus be able to put aside our ego.
+Often we have come to recognise sensitivity in our culture as a place where we tune into our emotions.
+As a result be able to put aside our ego.
 It is through this awareness that we are able to connect more intimately with others and our self’s true sense of being.

-We sit down with Duncan as he shares about his journey of yoga and getting intimate with your own sensitivity in your body when practicing and challenging yourself through Asana.
+I sat down with Duncan Parviainen as he shares his journey of yoga.
+How to get intimate with your own sensitivity in your body when practicing and challenging yourself through Asana.

 This is why I created Sacred Architecture; a training to share my passion for alignment and its ability to help us understand ourselves and take us into new experiences.